lorenasandoval88/statsjs/README.md

 `sdk.pca.plot( {colors: ["#8C236A", "#4477AA"]} )`

-    options can include the following (order is irrelevant):
+    options can include the following (order is irrelevant) or be left empty:
     {
         divId: "as a string",
         colors: [...list],